 Parents who consider that their child may be disadvantaged under the terms of the Disability Discrimination Act or has special educational or medical needs which may require the allocated test centre to make particular provision for the tests must provide written evidence of this from the child's current school Headteacher.
 This evidence must be sent by the deadline date as advised by the SW Herts Consortium.
 Parents will be informed in advance of the test date of any appropriate special arrangements that will be made for their child.
 Every effort will be made to ensure that the tests are accessible and fair to all children.

 Illness or Inability to attend the Test

-The test is arranged for a Saturday in order to accommodate the families with varying working patterns.
-If, for any reason, a student is unable to attend the Academic Test, they should notify the Admissions Officer at the allocated test centre as soon as possible.
+If, for any reason, a student is unable to attend the Academic Tests, they should notify the Admissions Officer at the allocated test centre as soon as possible.